 “He also enjoys going to the local shops and visiting the local cafes for lunch.
 These are close to the new service, reducing his reliance on public transport and allowing him the choice to walk if he desires, assisting with his mobility."

-Founders House will also provide a dedicated respite service, with a one bedroomed, self-contained flat offering 24hr support to adults, available from the New Year.
+Founders House will also provide a dedicated respite service, with a one bedroomed, self-contained flat offering 24hr support to adults, available from the Spring 2019.

 We would like to thank all of our supporters and the organisations who have donated to the project so far.
 In particular we would like to thank The Robertson Trust, Alloa & District Round Table, Ceteris, Inglewood House & Spa, Rangers Charity Foundation, Wee County Wellness and SG Pro Cleaning Ltd for their generous contributions to this project.